IrinaAdeniyi/WildFind/README.md

 5. After I created the pop-up and added all the necessary details, when I tested it was still not working.
 After several attempts to find the issue, I realised it was a typo: I wrote DOMContentLoade instead of DOMContentLoaded.

 6. I then found an issue with the closing of the pop-up, which didn't work.
 After checking the console, I noticed I was getting an error (document.querySelector('.close-btn').addEventListener('click', function () {document.getElementById('infoModal').style.display = 'none';});).
 After investigating, the issue was resolved by putting the code inside the DOMContentLoaded event listener.

+7. I used the [ACCESIBLEWEB](https://accessibleweb.com/color-contrast-checker/) to check the readability of the footer, as it seemed problematic.
+This was confirmed and I then changed the footer background color and the text color to ensure readability.

+8. The background picture was not fitting inside of the screen and scrolling was needed.
+This, in my opinion, was not suitable for a game, therefore, I looked up solutions and I tried a couple options such as background-size: contain [stackoverflow](https://stackoverflow.com/questions/33578169/css-make-image-fit-screen-so-no-scroll-bars-appear), but this didn't work.
+Finally, I discovered the calc() function in CSS ([W3Schools](https://www.w3schools.com/cssref/func_calc.php)), which worked.
+Initially, this seemed to not do anything, however, after researching I discovered that the *-* needs space before and after ([stackoverflow](https://stackoverflow.com/questions/30678942/does-calc-work-for-background-size-of-image-in-css)).